Calculate your taxes with ease,

 General Tax System & Structure

-What are the 2026 tax rates for each box?
+What are the key changes in Dutch income tax for 2026?

 Box 1: Employment & Homeownership